Cysharp/csbindgen/README.md

 # csbindgen
 [![Crates](https://img.shields.io/crates/v/csbindgen.svg)](https://crates.io/crates/csbindgen) [![Api Rustdoc](https://img.shields.io/badge/api-rustdoc-blue)](https://docs.rs/csbindgen)

-Generate C# FFI from Rust for brings C native library to .NET and Unity easily.
+Generate C# FFI from Rust for automatically brings native code and C native library to .NET and Unity.

 There are usually many pains involved in using the C Library with C#.
 Not only is it difficult to create bindings, but cross-platform builds are very difficult.
 In this day and age, you have to build for multiple platforms and architectures, windows, osx, linux, android, ios, each with x64, x86, arm.